sinanisler/gumroad-connect/README.md

 Connect WordPress with Gumroad webhooks to automatically create user accounts and manage subscriptions.

-## Support
-On github I only give bug fix support on [issues](https://github.com/sinanisler/gumroad-connect/issues).

-If you need paid setup  or training help contact me:  sinan@sinanisler.com I can kickstart your membership site easily. 😉

 > NOTE: This plugin only works with PING/Webhook methodology so I would recommend using this plugin only if you have simple product types.
 If you will sell recurring products or monthly memberships or yearly memberships and complex products use my other [Gumroad API](https://github.com/sinanisler/gumroad-api) plugin.

 ## Features